Scaling up the Accelerated Co-creation by Schools, Companies and Communities from local to global: KYKY Living Lab concept

-After two years of operation and several success stories, it´s time to develop, re-conceptualize and scale both the KYKY model and the marketplace nationally and globally.
-The new, agile KYKY marketplace will be launched during 2019.
+After three years of operation and several success stories, it´s time to develop, re-conceptualize both the KYKY model and the marketplace and scale the concept nationally and globally.

 MAIN AIM / OBJECTIVE

-The main objective of the workshop is to get concrete needs, valuable ideas and feedback for KYKY concept development, including the new digital marketplace.
-Through that, we bring into action the concrete steps to scale the concept from local to global.
+The objective of the workshop is to define concrete needs, get valuable ideas and feedback for KYKY concept development, including the new, agile digital platform which will be launched during autumn 2019.

 Participants can expect to gain one or several of the following outcomes:

-– Reach understanding of Finland´s first, unique and visionary model for school-company-community co-creation, KYKY operating model
+- Understanding of Finland´s first, unique and visionary model for school-company-community co-creation, KYKY operating model

-– Get valuable information about experiences of the KYKY participation (from schools’ and companies’ perspective)
+- Valuable information about experiences of the KYKY participation (from schools’ and companies’ perspective)

-– Get (understanding on the needs for a scalable living lab) a concrete example how to make a living lab scalable – case KYKY – Get ideas how to connect your country / company to KYKY living lab in the future
+- Ideas how to connect your country / company to KYKY living lab in the future

-– Ideate together how to scale and spread the innovations born in living lab internationally through Living Labs / Networks
+- Ideas how to scale and spread the innovations born in living lab internationally through living labs / networks

 BRIEF OUTLINE / METHODOLOGY